 Hiking Footwear for Different Trail Conditions

-Your feet are the foundation of every hike, so choosing the right footwear makes a real difference in comfort and safety.
+Your feet carry you the whole way.
+Choosing the right footwear makes a real difference in comfort and safety.

 - Rocky, uneven trails: lightweight boots like Merrell Moab 2 or Lowa Renegade with ankle support and durable outsoles